-The different electronic circuits of the boat are controlled by the main switches.
+The different electronic circuits of the boat are controlled by the main switches on the distribution board.

 The main switches allow the batteries to be disconnected from all devices that consume electricity.
 When the main switches are in the On position, the current is conducted to the distribution board and from there to different parts of the boat.